sohailaswedan/finalMovies/README.md

 # MOVIES APP
  The Movie App is a dynamic web application designed to provide users with an engaging platform for managing their movie collections.
-This app allows users to browse, add, update, and delete movies, ensuring an efficient and user-friendly experience for movie enthusiasts.
+This app allows users to browse(view), add, update, and delete movies, ensuring an efficient and user-friendly experience for movie enthusiasts.
 The app  allows  admins to interact with the system based on their permissions.

 ## Prerequisites